kjhickey/SuperHeroComic/README.md

 # SuperHeroComic

+## Information
-## I used this project for learning Blazor, EntityFramework, and C#
+I used this project for learning Blazor, EntityFramework, and C#